-5. Retirement Systems
+6. Retirement Systems

-Township employees belong to the Ohio Public Employees Retirement System (OPERS).
+The Township's employees belong to the Ohio Public Employees Retirement System (OPERS).
 OPERS is a cost-sharing, multiple-employer plan.
-The Ohio Revised Code prescribes these plans benefits, which include postretirement healthcare and survivor and disability benefits.
+The Ohio Revised Code prescribes this plan benefits, which include postretirement healthcare and survivor and disability benefits.
 The Ohio Revised Code also prescribes contribution rates.
-For 2008 and 2007, OPERS members contributed 10 and 9.5%, respectively, of their gross salaries and the Township contributed an amount equaling 14 and 13.85%, respectively, of participants' gross salaries.
+For 2008 and 2007, the OPERS member contributed 10% and 9.5%, respectively, of their gross salary and the Township contributed an amount equaling 14% and 13.85%, respectively, of the participants' gross salary.
 The Township has paid all contributions required through December 31, 2008.

-6. Risk Management
+7. Risk Management